Yo Soy 132: Support

 Yo Soy 132 was compared by their first spokespersons to the Arab Spring movement that occurred in the Arab world, as well as the Occupy movement.

 This is because all three movements rely on grassroots support and have used social media as a way to communicate and organize, as well as using civil resistance.

 The Occupy Wall Street movement acknowledged these similarities by writing a post on their website expressing their solidarity with Yo Soy 132.

 The movement also promotes a leaderless structure, in which no one person is the leader, as well as having multiple demands.

 Opposition

 On June 11, 2012, four persons who named themselves generación mx, through a YouTube video claimed they were allegedly part of Yo Soy 132 and announced their supposed departure, claiming that they perceived that the movement favored the leftist candidate Andrés Manuel López Obrador.
 They claimed to have the same goals as the Yo Soy 132 movement of democratization of the media, political reform, environmental protection, and calling politicians' attention to the agenda of Mexican youth.

-Apart from their single YouTube video ranting against the Yo Soy 132 movement, this alleged group never performed any kind of real political activism.

 It was later uncovered by social network activists that the generacion mx members were directly linked to Peña Nieto's political party, the PRI, the one Yo Soy 132 was campaigning against.

 A spokesperson of GenerationMX denied ties with the PRI party and his current employer COPARMEX.

-The movement has also been opposed on social media by so-called Peñabots - automated accounts used for propaganda purposes.
+The movement has also been opposed on social media by so-called Peñabots – automated accounts used for propaganda purposes.